Bee: Evolution

-The immediate ancestors of bees were stinging wasps in the family Crabronidae, which were predators of other insects.
-The switch from insect prey to pollen may have resulted from the consumption of prey insects which were flower visitors and were partially covered with pollen when they were fed to the wasp larvae.
-This same evolutionary scenario may have occurred within the vespoid wasps, where the pollen wasps evolved from predatory ancestors.
-The oldest non-compression bee fossil is found in New Jersey amber, Cretotrigona prisca, a corbiculate bee of Cretaceous age (~65 mya).
+Fossils

+The oldest non-compression bee fossil is Cretotrigona prisca, a corbiculate bee of Late Cretaceous age (~70 mya) found in New Jersey amber.
 A fossil from the early Cretaceous (~100 mya), Melittosphex burmensis, was initially considered "an extinct lineage of pollen-collecting Apoidea sister to the modern bees", but subsequent research has rejected the claim that Melittosphex is a bee, or even a member of the superfamily Apoidea to which bees belong, instead treating the lineage as incertae sedis within the Aculeata.
-By the Eocene (~45 mya) there was already considerable diversity among eusocial bee lineages.

-The highly eusocial corbiculate Apidae appeared roughly 87 Mya, and the Allodapini (within the Apidae) around 53 Mya.
+The Allodapini (within the Apidae) appeared around 53 Mya.

 The Colletidae appear as fossils only from the late Oligocene (~25 Mya) to early Miocene.

 The Melittidae are known from Palaeomacropis eocenicus in the Early Eocene.

 The Megachilidae are known from trace fossils (characteristic leaf cuttings) from the Middle Eocene.

 The Andrenidae are known from the Eocene-Oligocene boundary, around 34 Mya, of the Florissant shale.

 The Halictidae first appear in the Early Eocene with species found in amber.
 The Stenotritidae are known from fossil brood cells of Pleistocene age.

 Coevolution

-The earliest animal-pollinated flowers were shallow, cup-shaped blooms pollinated by insects such as beetles, so the syndrome of insect pollination was well established before the first appearance of bees.
-The novelty is that bees are specialized as pollination agents, with behavioral and physical modifications that specifically enhance pollination, and are the most efficient pollinating insects.
+The earliest animal-pollinated flowers were shallow, cup-shaped blooms pollinated by insects such as beetles, so the syndrome of insect pollination was well established before bees evolved.
+Bees represent a further step in this process, being specialized for pollination through behavioral and physical traits that specifically enhance the task and make them the most efficient pollinating insects.
 In a process of coevolution, flowers developed floral rewards such as nectar and longer tubes, and bees developed longer tongues to extract the nectar.
 Bees also developed structures known as scopal hairs and pollen baskets to collect and carry pollen.
 The location and type differ among and between groups of bees.
 Most species have scopal hairs on their hind legs or on the underside of their abdomens.
 Some species in the family Apidae have pollen baskets on their hind legs, while very few lack these and instead collect pollen in their crops.
 The appearance of these structures drove the adaptive radiation of the angiosperms, and, in turn, bees themselves.
-Bees coevolved not only with flowers but it is believed that some species coevolved with mites.
-Some provide tufts of hairs called acarinaria that appear to provide lodgings for mites; in return, it is believed that mites eat fungi that attack pollen, so the relationship in this case may be mutualistic.
+Bees and certain mites have indeed coevolved, with some bee species evolving specialized structures called acarinaria that serve as lodgings for mites, demonstrating a mutualistic relationship.
+Mites residing in these acarinaria can benefit their bee hosts by eating fungi that attack pollen and brood, leading to reduced fungal contamination and improved bee survivorship.